the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ## Requirements

 TDF uses a progress system for pilots, Starter, Basic, Elite & Elite Gold are the different tiers you can achieve on your ship specific skills.
 You can see your current skill tiers for each ship on the [Skill Page](/skills).
-The target level displayed for each skill is what is required to reach the next tier, while the actual level is displayed on the left.
+The actual level of your skill is displayed on the left, while the next tier level is displayed on the right.

 Due to our [upgrade policy](/guide/upgrade), we highly recommend pilots to create an incursion alt when first joining TDF.

 ### DPS

-To get started in TDF all you need is to be able to **fully online your ship**, and have the **four armor compensation skills at level 2** for starter fits, 4+ for any other fits.
+To get started in TDF all you need is to be able to **online ALL modules on your ship**, and have the **four armor compensation skills at level 2 for starter fits & 4+ for everything else**.
 The **basic skills** are the skills you should focus on when you start flying.
 As long as you still have skills at the starter level and are using a starter fit you will be placed in the starter squad, which is limited to 4 - 5 in fleet.
+Upgrading is highly encouraged.

 ### LOGI

-To fly logi with TDF you will need **required tier skills as a minimum**, you also need to be able to **fully online all modules on your ship**.
+To fly logi with TDF you will need **basic tier skills as a minimum**, you also need to be able to **fully online all modules on your ship**.
 Any red skills must be trained before you can fly with the exception of the logi4 onieros fit below:

 - Exception: **TDF_ONI_HQ_STARTER_LOGI4** (Sensor Linking 3, Logistics Cruiser 4 Allowed)